 - High grade includes deposits or placements to reputable banks and companies with good credit standing.
-High grade financial assets include cash and cash equivalents and derivative assets. - Standard grade pertains to receivables from counterparties with satisfactory financial capability and credit standing based on historical data, current conditions and the Group's view of forward-looking information over the expected lives of the receivables.
-Standard grade financial assets include trade and other receivables and deposits.
+High grade financial assets include cash and cash equivalents, investment in debt instruments at amortized cost and derivative assets. - Standard grade pertains to receivables from counterparties with satisfactory financial capability and credit standing based on historical data, current conditions and the Group's view of forward-looking information over the expected lives of the receivables.
+Standard grade financial assets include trade and other receivables, lease receivable and security deposit.